Academy for the Talented English Programme

 The Academy for the Talented English Programme (ATEP) is an online learning programme designed by Professor Grahame T Bilbow.
 Professor Bilbow has extensive English teaching experience, and is the author of many English textbooks for primary, secondary and university study.
 The programme aims to enhance your English communication and language skills through the medium of topics that are globally and socially significant.

 Students will undertake independent personal research which results in personally-created objects and research-based assignments and presentations.
 Please apply HERE by June 1, 2021 (HKT)

 Date: 26 to 30 July (Online Programme)

 Course fees: HK$3200*

-1. To develop and demonstrate the ability to communicate ideas effectively and with commitment, in clear and error-free spoken and written English.
+1. To develop and demonstrate the ability to communicate complex, inter-related ideas effectively and with commitment, in clear and error-free spoken and written English.

-2. To develop and demonstrate a basic understanding of topics of global and social importance, using a multi-perspective study approach based on readings in the Arts and Humanities.
+2. To develop and demonstrate a thorough understanding of topics of global and social importance, using a multi-perspective study approach based on readings in the Arts and Humanities.

 3. To collaborate collegially with others in the investigation of topics of global and social importance.

 |Introduction||English for the Arts & Humanities||Introduction to the Programme|

 |THEME 1||Achieving Quality Education for All||“Education and Adversity: The Story of Malala Yousefzai”|